 But don’t worry!
 I’m not showing you how to make those cinnamon rolls.
 These easy gluten-free cinnamon rolls, oh, these ones make good memories.
 These cinnamon rolls are soft, fluffy, warm to your toes, and are now my go-to for holidays and birthdays (and sometimes just for funsies).

 And did you catch that they’re easy?
-No kneading, double proofing, or overly sticky shenanigans here.
+No kneading or double proofing, and only it only takes a handful of ingredients.

 And did I mention they’re dairy free, gluten free, and vegan cinnamon rolls?